-In 2021 and beyond, brokers need access to a range of online platforms and applications to do business, from Office 365 and Teams to trading platforms like Whitespace and PPL for the London market.
+In 2021 and beyond, brokers will need access to a range of online platforms and applications to do business, from Office 365 and Teams to trading platforms like Whitespace and PPL for the London market.
 For those brokers who work in the delegated authority space, the ability to integrate with Lloyd's common data standards platform will also become essential.
 At the same time, brokers need to be able to interact with customers seamlessly online.
-Brokers have digitised in line with the immediate needs of the business.
-Attitudes within the insurance industry have become more open to change and more accepting of the potential benefits of digital transformation.
-Now, many brokers are looking to leave behind legacy systems and go digital to increase their resilience and agility, and reduce their costs.